stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 ```

 This makes sure that quantities are always handled correctly at
-run-time, which is where it matters!
+runtime, which is where it matters!

 There is another important place where the erased fragment comes into
 play, and that's in type signatures.
 The type signatures of